 The Station, through the Eugene School District No. 4J, entered into a contract with Southern Oregon University to provide broadcast time to Jefferson Public Radio.
-Required monthly fixed payments are \$2,047.
-The current term has been extended until December 31, 2023.
-There are three additional two-year extensions available, which will start automatically unless either party provides written notification to the other of its intent not to renew three months or more before the end of the current term.
-Total receipts for the years ended June 30, 2023 and 2022 were \$24,564 and 25,849, respectively.
+The current required monthly fixed payment is \$2,108.
+The term has been extended until December 31, 2029, which includes three additional two-year extension options.
+These options will start automatically unless either party provides written notification of their intent not to renew, at least three months before the end of the current term.
+Total receipts for the years ended June 30, 2024 and 2023, were \$25,313 and \$24,564, respectively.